innodatalabs/ilabs.client/docs/index.md

 You will need to pass this key to client classes explicitly or implicitly.

 ### Explicit authentication
-All client classes allow one to specify client key by passing it as an argument.
+All client classes allow one to specify `user_key` by passing it as an argument.

 For example:
 ```
 from ilabs.client.ilabs_api import ILabsApi